andreathniah/bucketoftears/_posts/2022-04-03-deploy-gui-apps-on-kubernetes.md

 So, first thing first, to run a GUI application, you'll first need to have a GUI environment.
 This means `/tmp/.X11-unix` must be available.

-You might be tempted to start off with a Ubuntu Server 20.04, install UI into it, set up RDP, blah blah blah -- it's a hassle and things _will_ break if you configure them wrongly, but if you are a masochist (or a pro), by all means, go ahead.
+You might be tempted to start off with a Ubuntu Server 20.04, install UI into it, set up RDP, blah blah blah -- it's a hassle and things _will_ break if you misconfigure them; but if you are a masochist (or a pro), by all means, go ahead.

-That said, we'll be using Ubuntu Desktop 20.04 LTS as our OS for this tutorial.
+That said, we'll be using **Ubuntu Desktop 20.04** as our OS for this tutorial.

 ## Instructions